kir-dev/pek-infinity/.github/copilot/Memory-Bank/rules/00-realm-isolation.md

   where: {
     parentId: 'parent-group-id'
     // ❌ No explicit realmId filter
-    // Hope: Parent is in cloud realm
+    // Hope: Parent is in hub realm
     // Reality: Parent could be in any realm
   }
 });